Tech-at-DU/ACS-4931-Testing-and-Architecture/lab/refactoring-pep8/ReadMe.md

 - Maximum line length is 79 characters.
 - Continuation lines should align wrapped elements either vertically using Python's implicit line joining inside parentheses, brackets and braces, or using a hanging indent.
 Refer to class slides for visual explanation.

-Now,

-1. Study the file 'indentation2.py' and fix all indentation issues.
+Now, Study the file 'indentation2.py' and fix all indentation issues.
-2. Compare your modified file with "indentation2_refactored.py"

 ## Activity 2: Whitespaces and Naming Convention

-1. Fix all whitespace and naming convention issues of the file "whitespace_naming_convention2.py".
+Fix all whitespace and naming convention issues of the file "whitespace_naming_convention2.py".
-1. Compare your modified file with "whitespace_naming_convention2_refactored.py".

 ## Activity 3: Docstrings

-1. Add necessary docstrings to the file "".
+Add necessary docstrings to the file "docstrings_whitespace".
+Fix any other issues discussed in this document (if you find any).
-1. Compare your modified file with "".